 Observation Form (Patient procedure observation form): This form includes the name of the procedure, the last feeding time before the procedure, total procedure time, (before, during, and after the procedure), body temperature, peak heart rate, saturation values, Neonatal Infant Pain Scale score (NIPS), and the Comfort Behaviour Scale score (TCBS).

-The NIPS (Neonatal Infant Pain Scale) was developed by Lawrence et al. in 1993 and tr into translated into Turkish by Akdovan in 1999 to assess pain.
+The NIPS (Neonatal Infant Pain Scale) was developed by Lawrence et al. in 1993 and translated into Turkish by Akdovan in 1999 to assess pain.
 This scale consists of five behavioral indicators including facial expression, leg movement, arm movement, crying and wakefulness, and one physiological indicator of respiratory rhythm.
 Total scores range from 0 to 7.
 Higher scores show that the intensity of pain is higher.
 The internal consistency of NIPS was reported to be 0.95 before the transaction, 0.87 during the transaction, and 0.88 after the transaction.
 According to a study conducted by Akdovan et al. in 1999, the internal consistency coefficient of this scale using Cronbach’s alpha was found to be between 0.83 and 0.86 (22).

 The Comfort Behaviour Scale: This scale is a Likert type scale that was developed to use sedation and comfort requirements in the pain and distress assessment of neonates followed by intensive care.
 Van Dijk et al. revised the scale and studied the scale in terms of reliability and validity as COMFORT neo (Neonates Comfort Behaviour Scale, (NCBS)) to assess only behavior without physiological parameters in neonates (23).
 The reliability and validity assessments of this scale were conducted by Kahraman et al. (2014).
 The NCBS consists of six parameters, such as awakeness, calmness/agitation, respiratory response, crying, body movements, facial tension, and muscle tonus.
 The NCBS is a numerical assessment scale enabling the researcher to assess the neonate’s pain and distress in addition to finding out comfort.